Jonathan-Skeete/Wordish/README.md

 There is also a restart button to start the game over at any point.

 When the game is over you must press the restart button if you would like to play again.

+Here is a link to the game as well: https://snack.expo.dev/@jskeete54/wordish